GreatCowBASIC/Help/output/md/variables_and_data_types.md

 The `Alias` keyword creates a <span class="strong">**reference**</span>, not a copy.
 Any change to the aliased byte variable immediately affects the full `Long`, and any assignment to the `Long` immediately changes the value seen through all aliases.
 Never alias the same byte to two different variables and write to both without understanding which write will take effect last.

 </div>

-<span class="strong">**See Also**</span>
+<span class="strong">**See Also:**</span>

 <div class="itemizedlist">

--   `Dim` — variable declaration
+-   <a href="dim" class="link" title="Dim">Dim</a> — variable
+    declaration, including the Alias parameter used throughout this page
--   `HSerSend` — hardware serial transmit
+-   <a href="hsersend" class="link" title="HSerSend">HSerSend</a> — hardware
+    serial transmit, as used above
+-   <a href="advanced_variabletypes" class="link" title="Advanced VariableTypes">Advanced VariableTypes</a> — more
--   `Alias` — memory aliasing for overlapping variable declarations
+    on memory aliasing for overlapping variable declarations

 </div>